DiffMu/DiffPrivacyInference.jl/docs/src/tutorial/03_flux_dp.md

 end
 ```

 Now comes the only function whose body is actually typechecked: the gradient descent training algorithm.
-There is a lot going on here, so we'll walk through the bits.
+There is a lot going on here, so we'll walk through it step by step in a bit.
 ```julia
 function train_dp(data::Matrix{<:Data}, labels::Matrix{<:Data}, eps::Static(), del::Static(), eta::Static(), k::Static(Integer), b::Static(Integer)) :: Priv()
    # initialize a Flux model. as this is a black box, we have to use `unbox` and provide